 Idiopathic Pulmonary Fibrosis

-Idiopathic pulmonary fibrosis (cryptogenic fibrosing alveolitis) is the most common form of idiopathic interstitial pneumonia (see Overview of Idiopathic Interstitial Pneumonias).
+Idiopathic pulmonary fibrosis is the most common form of idiopathic interstitial pneumonia.

-As the disease progresses, the level of oxygen in the blood decreases, and the skin may take on a bluish tinge (called cyanosis) and the ends of the fingers may become thick or club-shaped ( ).
+As the disease progresses, the level of oxygen in the blood decreases, and the skin may take on a bluish tinge (called cyanosis) and the ends of the fingers may become thick or club-shaped (see Figure: Recognizing Finger Clubbing).
 Strain on the heart may cause the right ventricle to enlarge, eventually resulting in right-sided heart failure.
 Through a stethoscope, doctors often hear crackling sounds in the lungs.

-A chest x-ray may show lung damage, most plentiful in the lower parts of both lungs.
+A chest x-ray may show lung damage, mostly in the lower parts of both lungs.
 Computed tomography (CT) typically shows the damage and thick scarring in more detail.
-Pulmonary function tests (see Pulmonary Function Testing (PFT)) show that the amount of air the lungs can hold is below normal.
-Analysis of a blood sample or use of an oximeter (see Arterial Blood Gas (ABG) Analysis) shows a low level of oxygen with minimal exercise (walking at a normal pace) and, as the disease progresses, even when the person is resting.
+Pulmonary function tests show that the amount of air the lungs can hold is below normal.
+Analysis of a blood sample (see Arterial Blood Gas (ABG) Analysis) or use of an oximeter shows a low level of oxygen during minimal exercise (walking at a normal pace) and, as the disease progresses, even when the person is resting.

 Blood tests cannot confirm the diagnosis but are done as part of the search for other disorders that may cause a similar pattern of inflammation and scarring.
 For example, doctors do blood tests to screen for certain autoimmune disorders.